Music is the voice of the soul and our mission is to provide our students with the best skills to let their voice sound.

 PIANO LESSONS APPROACH

 Students will learn at their own pace, mixing technique exercises, favourite tunes, classical repertoire and music theory.
-Creativity is key for any musician, therefore, along with the piano skills, we introduce the students to the basics of composition and improvisation.

 With children and young students, we work on general musicianship, Kodaly hands singing and rhythm patterns, plus specific piano methods, focusing on technique, creativity and repertoire.
 Every child is different, therefore students will learn at their own pace.